What is a Horizontal Well?

 - Horizontal wells are used in situations where the reservoir is abnormally shaped, or excavation is impossible.

-- Horizontal drilling is preferred over vertical drilling due to its ability to access subsurface reservoirs that are not accessible from above.
+- Horizontal drilling is preferred over vertical drilling due to its ability to access subsurface reservoirs that are not accessible from directly above.

 How Horizontal Drilling Works